System Impact Area

 UX4Justice applies design thinking, systems thinking, and UX research and design methodologies to understand the needs of court users as they navigate the legal system, identify where—and more importantly why—legal system users disengage, and design, test and optimize creative solutions.
 Projects culminate with actionable data-driven recommendations about how court technologies can be optimized and improved for the benefit of all court users.

-A Continuum of UX Innovation in Utah: The Nation’s First UX Evaluation of an ODR
+UX Evaluations: A Continuum of UX Innovation in Utah

-UX Discovery: Nevada’s New Domestic Violence Protection Order Portal
+UX Discovery: Nevada’s Domestic Violence Protection Order Portal

 UX Discovery: Michigan's Office of Child Support